-The red variety comes from the border area Bulgaria / Greece.
-The main synonyms are grouped alphabetically by country are Manakuki, Manaluki, Monakuki ( Albania ); Koplik, Pamid Izresliv, Pamid Plovdina, Pamid Sire ( Bulgaria ); Steinschiller red ( Germany ); Pamidi, Pamidia, Pamit, Pamiti, Pamitis ( Greece ); Plovdina ( Macedonia ); Roşioar ( Romania ); Grecheskii Rosovii, Grechesky Rosovy ( Russia ); Slankamenka Crvena ( Serbia ); Saratchoubouk, Saricibuk, Saridzibuk ( Turkey ); Piros Szlanka ( Hungary ).
+The red grape variety comes from the border region Bulgaria / Greece.
+The main synonyms are grouped alphabetically by country are Manakuki, Manaluki, Monakuki ( Albania ); Koplik, Pamid Izresliv, Pamid Plovdina, Pamid Sire ( Bulgaria ); Steinschiller red ( Germany ); Pamidi, Pamidia, Pamit, Pamiti, Pamitis ( Greece ); Plovdina ( Northern Macedonia ); Roşioar ( Romania ); Grecheskii Rosovii, Grechesky Rosovy ( Russia ); Slankamenka Crvena ( Serbia ); Saratchoubouk, Saricibuk, Saridzibuk ( Turkey ); Piros Szlanka ( Hungary ).
 The parentage is unknown.
 It may, despite seemingly suggestive synonyms or morphological Similarities do not match the white variety Dimyat or Slankamenka Rosie, the blackberry variety of Slankamenka (both synonymous with Pamid synonymous) are confused.
 The variety Pamid Cher is one mutation,

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012